 We are, of course, monitoring the market for alternative packaging materials.
 However, many plastic alternatives cannot (yet) be recycled by the existing recycling systems.

 Our next step regarding sustainable packaging development is to use as high a proportion of recycled material as possible.
 For our packaging materials made of paper or cardboard, for 70 to 80 percent, this is the case, depending on the material.
-The folding boxes we use for The Good Baker pizzas are made of 100 percent recycled fiber and are FSC-certified (license code FSC-C164707).

 According to the current regulations, the use of recycled materials for food packaging is barely possible, and if so, only under very limited conditions.
 For instance, it is not permitted to use recycled plastics from non-closed material cycles when in direct contact with food.
 To significantly increase the use of recycled packaging materials, i.e., those made from recycled materials, for food, the EU needs to revise the approval requirements.